John A. Miller Tells His Story

 I was born in western Pennsylvania in the small village of Atlantic.
 Ours was a typical Amish family.
 We attended church services every other Sunday, which was normal for most Amish.
 Some of my earliest memories include hearing my grandfather preaching from Romans 8:15, “For ye have not received the spirit of bondage again to fear, but ye have received the Spirit of adoption, whereby we cry, Abba, Father.”
 Other scriptures I heard were John 3:7, “Ye must be born again,” and John 14:6, “I am the Way, the Truth and the Life: no man cometh unto the Father but by Me.”

-The Amish often preach accountability and the need of repentance.
-Unfortunately, the concept is to try harder to subdue sin.
-As a result, I grew up feeling condemned for I knew I was a sinner.
+The Amish preach a mixed message of both works and grace, and the need for continual repentance.
+Unfortunately, the idea that is conveyed is – if we put enough effort into it, we can live sinless lives.
+As a result, I often felt condemned for I knew I was a sinner.
 I could not understand why everyone else could be right with God as a result of what they were doing, and here I was, a hypocrite, just pretending to be good.

 Breaking the Rules with My Friend

-When I was 16 years old I started what the Amish call, “Rumschpringah.”
-Usually this consists of spending time with a group of your peers and being involved in their activities.
+When I was 16 years old, I started what the Amish call, “Rumschpringah.”
+This means you’re now permitted to spend time with the other Amish youth, instead of just your family.
 My friends and I did many things against the church rules and against our parents’ wishes.
-Living in sin made my life miserable and many a Monday morning saw a depressed young man wondering why life is so empty.
+Living this way made for an unhappy life and many a Monday morning saw a depressed young man wondering why life is so empty and meaningless.

 Hoping to do Better – Submitting to the Rules

-In the spring of 1986 I made a commitment to God and the church to give up my sinful life and to live within the ordinances of the church.
-It is a solemn occasion on the one day of the year when young men and women can join an instruction class mandatory for church membership.
+In the spring of 1986, I made a commitment to God and the Amish church to give up my sinful life and to live within the ordinances of the church.
+It is a solemn occasion on the one day of the year, when young people can join an instruction class mandatory for church membership.
 They are expected to conform to the rules of the church and to shun the ways of the world in dress and manner of life.
 Most Amish have very strict rules regarding appearance and any deviation from these rules is enough to keep one from being accepted in fellowship.

-One of the hardest things for some among the Amish is to submit themselves to the church and obey the ordinances.
-Because of the turmoil and conflict involved in doing this, many think that when they are finally baptized, this means they are now born again.
+One of the hardest things for young Amish youth to do, is to submit themselves to the church and obey the ordinances.
+Because they are taught that to obey the church rules is to obey God, they believe that when they are baptized into the fellowship, they are now born again.

-Because the way of salvation is linked to church membership, there is pressure applied in different ways to compel young folks in their late teens to become members.
-A generally held belief among the Amish is that if you are old enough to be in the church and do not join, there is a good chance that you are going to hell.
+Because the way of salvation is linked to church membership, there is lots of admonition and teaching given to compel young folks in their late teens to become members.
+A generally held belief among the Amish is that if you are old enough to be a member and you are not in fellowship, there’s a good chance you are going to hell.

 Baptized but Empty

-After 3 months of instruction, everyone in our class was baptized by pouring a little water over our heads.
+After taking instruction on church rules during the summer months, everyone in our class was baptized by sprinkling.
 We were told that now we are clean and new, ready for heaven.
 I remember having expectations of being happy and sinless, of being filled with joy.
 All I felt was emptiness.
 I understood that nothing had changed and I did not have peace with God.
-I was sure it was because I had not put forth enough effort and God was not about to reward a slacker like myself who was still a sinner at heart.
+I was sure it was because I had not tried hard enough to live a good life, and God knew I was still a sinner at heart.

-Even after we were church members, my friends and I would do some of the things we had done formerly, like going to bars and attending drinking parties.
+Even after we were church members, my friends and I would continue to do some of the things that were forbidden by the church, including going to bars and attending drinking parties.
 This brought the added problem of hiding our activities from older church members.
-Although we seldom got caught, our guilty consciences would move us to confess our sins before the whole congregation.
-This supposedly brought forgiveness and cleansing from God.

 Becoming the Family Man

-At an Amish wedding I met Mary Delagrange, a nice, quiet young lady who ended up becoming my wife.
+At an Amish wedding, I met Miss Delagrange, a nice, quiet young lady, who ended up becoming my wife.
 We were married on February 4, 1988.
-A few short years later found me the father of a growing line of boys.
-Mary and I wanted something better for our children than the drinking, smoking lifestyle of the Amish youth of our area.
-In the fall of 1999 we moved our family to Potter County in northern Pennsylvania.
-This was a young Amish community with only 9 other families at the time we moved in.
-We were hoping that because of the slightly different rules and so few other families, our children would not be subjected to the evil influences so common among the Amish.
+As our family grew, Mary and I wanted something better for our children than the way I grew up.
+So, in the fall of 1999 we moved our family to Potter County in northern Pennsylvania.
+This was a young Amish community with only nine other families at the time we moved in.
+We were hoping that because of the slightly different rules and so few other families, our children would not be subjected to the evil influences that are common among some of the Amish.

 Terrified Over the Possibility of Eternal Damnation

-The years were swiftly passing by; our boys were growing up, yet one thing had not changed.
-I still recognized my guilt before God and wondered if there was a way for me to be right with God.
+The years were swiftly passing by; our boys were growing up – yet one thing had not changed.
+I still realized there was a barrier between me and God and wondered if there was a way for me to be right with Him.
 If there was, I certainly had not found it.
 Thinking about hell, eternity and the lake of fire terrified me.
-I knew Christ was coming back and in my mind would try to devise a way to hide on the Day of Judgment.
+I knew Christ was coming back, and in my mind, I would try to devise a way to hide on the Day of Judgment.